 What is Apple AirPlay 2?

-First launched waaaaay back in 2004 β but called AirTunes at the time and pretty limited by today's standards β AirPlay as we know it now was announced by the Cupertino giant in 2010.
+First launched waaaaay back in 2004 β but called AirTunes at the time and pretty limited by today's standards β AirPlay as we know it now wasn't announced by the Cupertino giant until 2010.
 Essentially it's a two-way protocol, made up of a sender and receiver, that works over Wi-Fi.
-And you don't need to be on a common Wi-Fi network to get it working, Apple devices are clever enough to find each other without sharing an SSID.
+And you don't need to be on a common Wi-Fi network to get it working; Apple devices are clever enough to find each other without sharing an SSID.

 Want voice control?
 The best smart speakers β tested